FAQs

 “It is recommended that you take the proper measures to protect yourself, specially from mosquito bites, in order to prevent infection from, among other diseases, yellow fever (vaccination) and malaria (repellant and medication).
 Consult your doctor before traveling”.

 No. Students don’t need to speak Spanish fluently, but it is advisable to be familiar with the language.
-Although all classes are completely taught in English, the Ethnomusicology, Gastronomy, Biomedical Engineering and Political Sciences programs have a lot of trips, interviews and interaction with the community.
+Although all classes are completely taught in English, the Ethnomusicology, Engineering and LInguistic courses have a lot of trips, interviews and interaction with the community.
 Most of the time, teachers translate the information in case their students don’t understand Spanish.
 But it is much better if you do, so you can make the most of this experience.

-The program’s fee includes accommodation from July 1st to August 1st.
-The orientation day is on July 2nd, so you must arrive in Lima no later than July 1st.
-If you get to Lima before July 1st or leave Peru after August 1st we can help you to find some accommodations.
+The program’s fee includes accommodation for the duration of the courses.
+So you must arrive in Lima no later than the day the courses start.
+However, if you get to Lima before or leave Peru after the stablished dates we can help you to find some accommodations.
+For more information see the courses schedules.

 Even if the Programs cover all the accommodations, meals, transportations, and tickets, you can bring a 500$ budget in order to pay for some extra drinks, souvenirs or fancies.